pauljickling/notes/devops/ansible.md

 `-P {seconds}` spcifies the amount of time to wait between polling a server for the current job status

+`ansible-playbook {playbook} --list-hosts` lists the hosts that will be affected by running the playbook

 ## Roles

 A group of tasks that executes one or more modules with the purpose of setting something up.
 Roles can be located in a lot of different places in your directory structure, so you should definitely specify the path in your ansible config file.